Title inspired by lyrics ©Veronika Harcsa

 he played this record constantly during my mother’s pregnancy with me….

-Still my favourite recording, the Concertgebouw Orchestra
+Still my favourite recording, the Concertgebouw Orchestra conducted by

 Tears never dry….❤︎